Three Ways You Know Visitors Are Leaving Your Website (And How To Reduce It)

 - Conversion – The act when someone transitions from being a website visitor to a lead or customer.

 There is a ton of information that can be gathered about how your customers interact with your website with a free tool by Google called Google Analytics.
-Google analytics is web analytics tool that helps you analyze your website traffic and their behavior on your website.
+Google Analytics is a web analytics tool that helps you analyze your website traffic and their behavior on your website.
 Understanding what goes on in your website is incredibly important because for most companies your website serves as the nucleus of where all your digital traffic goes.
-Google analytics allows you to see where your traffic is coming from and what they are doing on your website.
-Ultimately, analytics allows you to understand in real data how effective your online marketing is and the path that your website visitor takes down a certain path towards converting to a customer.
+Google Analytics allows you to see where your traffic is coming from and what they are doing on your website.
+Ultimately, analytics allows you to understand in real data how effective your online marketing is and the path that your website visitor takes down a certain path toward converting to a customer.

-The first way is: Bounce Rate
+The first way is: Bounce Rate.

 A bounce is when a website visitor enters a site and takes in ONLY ONE page, then leaves the website without visiting any other pages within the same site.
 The bounce rate is a numerical representation from Google Analytics that tells you out of the total amount of visitors how many people left.
 A high bounce rate is a strong indication that the page is irrelevant or confusing to site visitors.
 A high bounce rate is not always bad, because sometimes it is expected.
 For example, if someone is just trying to find your address or phone number on their mobile device, then there is no reason for them to take in other pages once they have this information.
 You can often predict what pages will have a higher bounce rate based on the content on that page.
-The average bounce rate is different by industry, however a good rule of thumb is that the more competitive your industry the higher a bounce rate since the website visitor feels there are better options elsewhere easy to find.
+The average bounce rate is different by industry, however, a good rule of thumb is that the more competitive your industry the higher the bounce rate since the website visitor feels there are better options elsewhere easy to find.

 The second method is determining shopping cart abandonment rates.